Otto Schwarz

-Otto Schwarz (1876–1981) was a travelling musician of the Wandermusikanten from Hinzweiler, Rhineland-Palatinate, (then located in Bavaria), Germany.
-He was the leader, or Kapellmeister, of a small band of mixed instruments and sometimes vocalists, called the Bavarian String Band, which performed in England in the summer months between 1897 and 1914.
+Otto Schwarz (10 August 1876 – 1961) was a German travelling musician.
+He was the leader, or Kapellmeister, of a small band of mixed instruments and sometimes vocalists called the Bavarian String Band, which performed in England in the summer months between 1897 and 1914.
 The band performed mainly outdoors, and primarily in Harrogate, North Riding of Yorkshire, besides other towns.
 It played Victorian and Edwardian parlour music, as well as extracts from symphonies and operas.
 At certain charity events, Schwarz would donate the band's collection of the day to local causes, such as hospitals.

 At the onset of the First World War, Schwarz and his players were interned and transported to the Isle of Man.
 Schwarz died in Hinzweiler in 1961.

 Background

 Otto Schwarz was born on 10 August 1876 in Hinzweiler, Rhineland-Palatinate, Germany.
 Before borders changed, Hinzweiler was in Bavaria, Germany.
-He was the son of bandleader Daniel Schwarz (1851–1885) and Katharina Zink (1852–1918).
-On 20 November 1900 Schwarz married Amalia Merker (1877–1954), whom he had known from childhood in Hinzweiler.
-They had three children: Wilhelm (1901–1986), Berthold (1905–1977) and Marianne (1911–1998).
-On 2 April 1911, Schwarz was renting a house for his band at 13 Valley Road, Harrogate, with his wife Amalia, their son Berthold (born in Bavaria), his younger brother Gustav Adolf (1878–1955) and four nephews.
+He was the son of bandleader Daniel Schwarz and Katharina Zink.
+On 20 November 1900 Schwarz married Amalia Merker, whom he had known from childhood in Hinzweiler.
+They had three children: Wilhelm, Berthold and Marianne.
+On 2 April 1911, Schwarz was renting a house for his band at 13 Valley Road, Harrogate, with his wife Amalia, their son Berthold (born in Bavaria), his younger brother Gustav Adolf and four nephews.
 Gustav and the nephews were musicians in the band, and all were born in Bavaria.